Aug 5, 2022

 If you are buying a condo, home inspections are still necessary, even if it is brand new.
 Scheduling an inspection for your condo or apartment can help identify issues such as :

-- Excess moisture or humidity, which can lead to mold
+- Excess moisture or humidity, which can lead to mould.

-- Structure of the unit, including the balcony being up to building code or any external issues that could affect you.
+- Structure of the unit, including if the balcony is up to building code or any external issues that could affect you.

-Unlike a home inspection where a professional looks at the entire property, a condo inspection will critically study the stand-alone unit.
-Some inspectors will look at the entirety of the building (roof, air condition, garage) but often focus on safety within your space.
+Unlike a home inspection where a professional looks at the entire property, an inspection will critically study the stand-alone unit.
+Some inspectors will look at the entirety of the building (roof, air conditioning, garage) but often focus on safety within your space.
 If you have any individual heating or cooling units, you may be accountable for any updates or repairs before you move in.
+Don't forget to compare condo insurance quotes to ensure you are getting the lowest price and best coverage.

 Home Inspection FAQs

-In Canada, a home inspection is not always necessary for you to get approved.
+In Canada, a home inspection is not always necessary for you to get approved for home insurance.
 If your house is more than 25 years old, most providers will require proof of inspection.

 Homeowners or real estate agents may require an inspection before putting the house on the market.
 It will show any flaws or damages that need to be done.
 It will educate buyers and sellers ahead of time if any work needs to be done.
 Buyers can book an inspection before the offer date to ensure there are no hidden repairs.